Ben Emmerson: Early life, education and early career

 Born in Kent, his father Brian Emmerson was finance director of the Stock Exchange in London.
 He attended Douai School and Bristol University, and was called to the bar in 1986.
 Until 1999 Emmerson was a member of Doughty Street Chambers, but in February 2000 he left to join the new Matrix Chambers which specialises in human rights.
 In May 2000 he was appointed Queen's Counsel.
 In January 2019, he moved to Monckton Chambers.
+Ben Emmerson left Monckton Chambers in 2020.

 International appointments

 In June 2011, Emmerson was elected by the UN Human Rights Council as UN Special Rapporteur on Counter Terrorism and Human Rights.
 He held this mandate until July 2017.
 In this capacity he reported annually to the UN General Assembly, the UN Human Rights Council and relevant entities established by the Security Council.
 He also conducted country visits and reports, and provided technical and other advice to states.
 He produced reports on the counter-terrorism policies of Saudi Arabia, Chile, Sri Lanka, Tunisia and Burkina Faso.
 His first thematic report, published in 2012, concerned the human rights of victims of terrorism.
-The report was welcomed by Amnesty International, which commended his decision to "promote better recognition and respect for the human rights of victims of terrorism".
+The report was welcomed by Amnesty International.
 He also produced reports on the use of armed drones for counter-terrorism operations in Pakistan, Afghanistan and Palestine, accountability for the torture of terrorist suspects, human rights violations committed by ISIS in Iraq and Syria, electronic surveillance, terrorism and migration, the impact of national security measures on civil society, and the UN's counter-terrorism sanctions regime.

 Emmerson is currently the British judge on the UN Mechanism of the International Criminal Tribunal for Rwanda and the International Criminal Tribunal for the Former Yugoslavia.
 He has previously acted as Special Adviser to the Prosecutor at the International Criminal Court and Special Adviser to the international judges of the UN backed Khmer Rouge Tribunal in Cambodia.